dorucioclea/WhisperAPI/README.md

 ### Notes

 - You can use any language codes supported by OpenAI Whisper
-- If you're unsure or don't know ahead of time which language code you need you can omit lang property.
+- If you're unsure or don't know ahead of time which language code you need, you can omit lang property.
 - Supported Models are: Tiny, Base, Medium and Large.

 ## Usage